Website icon Xpert.Digital

 Automation and digitalization are playing an increasingly important role.
 Systems should be compatible with existing IT structures.

-Investment and operating costs must be proportionate to the benefits.
+Investment and operating costs must be in reasonable proportion to the benefits.

 Overview of different storage systems

-Ideal for manual storage of smaller items.
+Ideal for the manual storage of smaller items.
 They offer flexibility and are easily expandable.

-Make optimal use of the height of the warehouse and are often automated.
+They make optimal use of the storage height and are often automated.
 They are suitable for large quantities of homogeneous products.

 Flow racks

-Work on the first-in, first-out principle and are suitable for fast-moving items.
+They operate on a first-in-first-out principle and are suitable for fast-moving items.

 Shuttle systems

-Semi-automatic systems for high storage and removal frequencies.
+Semi-automatic systems for high storage and retrieval frequencies.

-For storing small parts with a high variety of items and turnover rates.
+For storing small parts with a high variety of items and high turnover rate.

 Technological innovations in warehousing

-Robots take on transport and picking tasks, increasing efficiency and reducing errors.
+Robots take over transport and order picking tasks, increasing efficiency and reducing errors.

 Software solutions that control and optimize warehouse processes.